kkindorf/React-Calculator/README.md

 # React-Calculator

 ## Overview
-I'm currently working through FreeCodeCamp's frontend development curriculum and I had just finished Thinkful's Web Development Bootcamp program when I started working on this project.
+I'm currently working through FreeCodeCamp's frontend development curriculum when I started working on this project.
 I had been wanting to build this calculator for a long time but I wanted to put my own twist to it.
 I decided to use React as my framework for building the application because I wanted an excuse to continue developing my experience with React.
 I think after building the whole project, I would definitely use React again for an application that required similiar functionality.
 React's functional programming